pobidowski/monopack/README.md

 ### Requirements

  - Node.js >= 10
- - Yarn >= 1.3.2:
+ - Yarn >= 2:
-   - Yarn is required to be present for installing the produced dependencies.
+   - Yarn v2 is required to be present for installing the produced dependencies.
-   - It is not mandatory for your project to use it, but bear in mind that the dependencies collection will be deterministic only if your projet uses Yarn.

 ### Installation